MouliAggarwal/Global-Earthquake-Analysis/README.md

 ### Findings

 - Most earthquakes fall under lower alert categories.
-- Only a small number of earthquakes receive Orange or Red alerts.
+- Only a few earthquakes receive Orange or Red alerts.

 ### Insight

-Higher alert levels are issued only when earthquakes are expected to cause significant damage or pose substantial risks to nearby populations.
+Higher alert levels are issued only for earthquakes expected to cause significant damage or pose serious risks to nearby populations.

 ---

 # 🛠️ Tools & Technologies

-- **Google Colab** — Data preprocessing and transformation
+- **Python (Google Colab)** – Data preprocessing and reverse geocoding
-- **Microsoft Excel** — Data cleaning and formatting
+- **Microsoft Excel** – Data cleaning and formatting
-- **Microsoft Power BI** — Interactive dashboard development
+- **Microsoft Power BI** – Interactive dashboard development and visualization

 ---

-# 📌 Key Insights

-- Oceania experienced the highest number of recorded earthquake events.
-- Earthquakes are primarily concentrated along tectonic plate boundaries.
-- Most recorded earthquakes did not generate tsunami warnings.
-- Earthquake depth varies considerably across continents.
-- No strong relationship exists between earthquake depth and magnitude.
-- Interactive filters allow users to explore earthquakes by continent, country, and alert level.

----

-⭐ **If you found this project helpful, consider giving the repository a star!**
+⭐ **If you found this project helpful, consider giving this repository a star!**